Marvellous mountains you can climb in one day

 Piotr Kloska/Shutterstock

-You’ll begin by traversing a plateau named the Sea of Sand, where the Hindu temple Pura Loher Poten stands out from its surroundings.
-Every July, indigenous Tenggerese people make a pilgrimage from this temple to the top of Mount Bromo in a ritual known as Kesodo.
+You’ll begin by traversing a plateau named the Sea of Sand, where the Hindu temple Pura Luher Poten stands out from its surroundings.
+Every July, the area's Indigenous Tenggerese people make a pilgrimage from this temple to the top of Mount Bromo in a ritual known as Kesodo.
 Once they arrive, prayers are held at the summit and offerings are thrown into the daunting crater.

 emperorcosar/Shutterstock

 With bands of beautifully coloured rock, you can see why this 17,060-foot (5,200m) Peruvian monolith is also known as Rainbow Mountain.
-It’s a popular May to August day trip from the city of Cusco, and if you start your trek from the village Qesoyuno, it’s three hours each way.
+It’s a popular dry season day trip from the city of Cusco, and if you start your trek from the village Qesoyuno, it’s three hours each way.
 However, the elevation gain is harsh and you may need to acclimatise to altitude sickness for a few days in lively Cusco first.

 Diego Vargas Nasser/Shutterstock